koltregaskes/canvas-planner/PLAN.md

 - Any design references you like for a 2026-style UI (so the canvas theme matches your taste).

 ## Next
-- 🟢 Scaffold frontend with canvas placeholder and modern design system tokens.
+- 🟢 Migrate the canvas to React/Next.js for richer zoom/pan and accessibility.
-- 🟢 Scaffold backend API with health check, config loader, and logging.
 - 🟢 Add Notion read-only sync for a single database; normalize into UnifiedTask.
 - 🟢 Add Todoist read-only sync and merge into UnifiedTask list.
 - 🟢 Persist LayoutState and settings in the backend.